OlhaZam/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 1. What was the main goal(s) when you started the junior position in the company?
 2. How do you feel, are you moving towards your goal(s)?
-3. Did you get help from seniors co-workers when you need it?
+3. Did you get help from senior co-workers when you needed it?
 4. How clear and understandable is the working process for you?
-5. Did you see a professional growth during your time working in the company?
+5. Did you see professional growth during your time working in the company?
 6. Is there something that you would like to change or improve?
-7. Any additional comments or suggestions
+7. Any additional comments or suggestions?

-For former employees:
+For former junior employees:

 1. What was the main goal(s) before starting the junior position in the company?
 2. Have you achieved this goal(s)?
-3. If No, please share the details why the goal(s) wasn't achieved?
+3. If No, please share the details of why the goal(s) wasn't achieved.
-4. Did you get help from seniors co-workers when you needed it?
+4. Did you get help from senior co-workers when you needed it?
 5. How clear and understandable was the working process for you?
-6. Have you noticed a professional growth during your time working in the company?
+6. Have you noticed professional growth during your time working in the company?
-7. What was the reason(s) leaving the company?
+7. What was the reason(s) for leaving the company?
 8. What would you change during your time working in the company?
-9. Any additional comments or suggestions
+9. Any additional comments or suggestions?

 ```